Pithikos/bootchain/README.md

 ##Functions

-bootstrap_wait     Pauses the script until the next bootstrap has finished.
+bootstrap_wait          Pauses the script until the next bootstrap has
+                        finished.
 Omitting this, will execute the whole script without waiting for the next bootstrap.

-set_return_value   This can be used in the last bootstrap to set a
+set_return_value VALUE  This can be used in the last bootstrap to set a
 				        specific value to RETURN_VALUE.
 It's essentially
 				        an alternative of using BASH's `exit`.

+export_var NAME VALUE   Similar to BASH' export.
+This function will set
+                        a variable to be inherited to all sub-bootstraps.